Patterns A250 - A499

 All are listed as being in the Ely shape.
 The image of A453 here shows a coffee can in the Edinburgh shape.
 Pattern A453 is a re-issue of pattern 3504.
 A454 is entitled "Flowered border and centre"

 A458 is a version of posie with blue enamel ornaments in the Beaufort shape.
 A459 is a version of A437 and A445 in the Ely shape.
 A467 is similar to A458 in the Beaufort shape with blue ornaments but has bird lithos.
+A482 - Similar to A128 but in the Ely shape and with centre.
+A480 (Not Shown), is this pattern minus the centre.
 A485 Ellesmere shape plate with golden fawn ground and centre by Gresley.
 The coffee cup and saucer are in the same pattern but in the Edinburgh shape and with a Garnett centre.

 A492 is in the Brighton shape and has an ivory ground with Dean centre.
 In this case the image is of "Lion Rock".
-I have also seen a "Stratford Upon Avon" version.
+I have also seen "Stratford Upon Avon" and "Monsal Dale" versions.
 It is listed as having a Montreal green ground.
 A495 Rutland and A496 Purple Scroll are both in the Ely shape.
 The A495 Variant plate has a "Conway Castle" centre.

 Five pieces in the A498 pattern all in the Ely shape.
 The green and gold beads were painted by hand.
 A566 is this pattern with purple beads.